ViPlan: A Benchmark for Visual Planning with Symbolic Predicates and Vision-Language Models: Introduction

 \section{Introduction}

 Automated planning is a fundamental capability for general-purpose agents, consisting of the ability to generate action plans based on their knowledge of the environment they act in.
-This enables them to make decisions, adapt to dynamic environments and achieve complex goals \citep{ghallab2004automated}.
-The rise in popularity of foundation models \citep{bommasani2021opportunities}, including large language models (LLMs), has prompted many to test their ability for planning \citep{ahn2022can, huang2022language, huang2023inner, hao2023reasoning}.
-Others have been more critical, arguing that LLMs remain unreliable and lack the capacity for formal planning \citep{valmeekam2023planning, kambhampati2024position} and recommending to integrate them with symbolic planners.
-Such planners rely on formal logic, such as those using the Planning Domain Definition Language (PDDL) \citep{mcdermott1998pddl}, to specify the relevant properties of the world state and how actions affect them in order to solve tasks.
+This enables them to make decisions, adapt to dynamic environments and achieve complex goals~\citep{ghallab2004automated}.
+The rise in popularity of foundation models~\citep{bommasani2021opportunities}, including Large Language Models (LLMs), has prompted many to test their ability for planning~\citep{ahn2022can, huang2022language, huang2023inner}.
+Others have been more critical, arguing that LLMs remain unreliable and lack the capacity for formal planning~\citep{valmeekam2023planning, kambhampati2024position} and recommend integrating them with symbolic planners.
+Such planners rely on formal logic, for example using the Planning Domain Definition Language~\citep[PDDL;][]{mcdermott1998pddl}, to specify the relevant properties of the world state and how actions affect them in order to solve tasks.

-Extending this line of thought, Vision-Language Models (VLMs) \citep{liu2023visual, li2023blip} have gathered interest for their ability to ground symbolic representations of the world, such as the boolean variables defined in PDDL, named \emph{predicates}, in perceptual data.
-This is particularly important in open-world domains, such as embodied AI tasks, where the state of the world can change in ways that symbolic planners alone cannot handle due to their lack of built-in perceptual grounding.
-Thanks to their generality, VLMs have the potential to be leveraged without additional training to unlock planning agents grounded in the real world.
+Vision-Language Models~\citep[VLMs;][]{liu2023visual, li2023blip} have gathered interest for their ability to process visual observations jointly with language.
+Inspired by LLM approaches to planning, this has led to two complementary uses of VLMs, distinguished by the role of the model (see Figure~\ref{fig:figure1}).
+The first, which we name \textbf{VLM-as-planner}, uses the model to directly select actions from visual inputs.
+The second, \textbf{VLM-as-grounder}, instead uses the VLM to ground symbolic representations of the world, such as the boolean variables defined in PDDL, named \emph{predicates}, in perceptual data.
+The latter usage is particularly important in open-world domains, such as embodied AI tasks, where the state of the world can change in ways that symbolic planners alone cannot handle due to their lack of built-in perceptual grounding.

-However, recent evidence has shown that current state-of-the-art VLMs can still struggle with detecting objects \citep{augustin2025dash} and identifying relationships between entities \citep{tong2024eyes}, both crucial abilities for grounding planners to observations.
-Furthermore, planning is an \emph{inherently sequential task}, where each choice depends on previous decisions, which is not captured in typical benchmarks that evaluate VLMs on stand-alone datapoints.
-Even a model with a low hallucination rate can fail to produce successful plans, since a single mistake might compound over time and invalidate the plan.
-Thus, a task-driven dynamic evaluation setup is required to benchmark the abilities of VLMs both for planning and for grounding symbolic planners.